-Windows Defender ATP is a security service which enables security operations (SecOps) personnel to detect, investigate, and respond to advanced threats and hostile activity.
+Windows Defender ATP is a security service that enables security operations (SecOps) personnel to detect, investigate, and respond to advanced threats and hostile activity.
 Last week a blog post was released by the Windows Defender ATP Research Team which shows how Windows Defender ATP helps SecOps personnel uncover and address the attacks.

-In the blog, Microsoft says that it would showcase its investments made to enhance instrumentation and detection of in-memory techniques in a three-part series.
+Microsoft says that it would showcase its investments made to enhance instrumentation and detection of in-memory techniques in a three-part series.
 The series would cover-

 - Detection improvements for cross-process code injection